 The vast treasures of precious metal and Egyptian jewelry that, miraculously, escaped the attentions of the tomb robbers are almost beyond comprehension.
 Tutankhamun's solid gold inner coffin is a priceless work

-of art; even at current scrap gold prices by weight it would be worth almost £1 million (£8.63 £892,262.27million) and his gold funerary mask £105,000 [).
-He was just a minor pharaoh of little consequence - the wealth of greater pharaohs such as Ramesses II, by comparison, is unimaginable.
+of art; even at current scrap gold prices by weight it would be worth almost £1 million (

 The names of other great pharaohs resound down the centuries.
 The pyramid-builders numbered not merely Khufu, but his famous predecessor Djoser - whose Step Pyramid dominates the royal necropolis at